vlukiyanov/blog/content/posts/data-from-apis-parsing-data-science.md

     return requests.get(url.update_query(get_id_key())).text
 ```

-This means that when our code calls `call_get` with some input, this call is routed through the `@limits(calls=500, period=60)` decorator which applies the rate limit logic before calling the body of `call_get`, keeping a counter of calls; if we call `call_get` more than 500 times in a one-minute interval then an exception `ratelimit.RateLimitException` will be raised.
+This means that when our code calls `call_get` with some input, this call is routed through the `@limits(calls=500, period=60)` decorator which applies the rate limit logic, before calling the body of `call_get`, keeping a counter of calls; if we call `call_get` more than 500 times in a one-minute interval then an exception `ratelimit.RateLimitException` will be raised.

 # Handling failures with `tenacity`